Mineiro

-Etimology
+Etymology

 The term is also the demonym of Minas Gerais.

 Demography

-It is notable for being spoken in its capital, Belo Horizonte, and its historical cities: Ouro Preto, Mariana, Santa Bárbara, Sabará, Diamantina, Tiradentes, São João del-Rei, Congonhas, Serro, Caeté etc.
+It is notable for being spoken in its capital, Belo Horizonte, and its historical cities: Ouro Preto (capital from 1720 until 1897), Mariana (first major town in Minas Gerais, founded in 1696), Santa Bárbara, Sabará, Diamantina, Tiradentes, São João del-Rei, Congonhas, Serro, Caeté, Itabira etc.

 Ten million people, about half of the state's population, speak it.

 Linguistic geography

 The dialect is mainly spoken in four geographic regions of the state.
 The four regions have a great population density.